St. Paul's Institution

 Saint Paul's Institution (Institusi Saint Paul; abbreviated SPI) is an all-boys (and girls for form 6) and one of the oldest schools in Seremban and also in the country.
 The school is widely known as SPI and the students of St Paul's Institution are called Paulians.

 The school is named after Saint Paul.

 SPI Secondary was founded in 1899 by Father Catesson of the Paris Foreign Missions Society in Seremban, Negeri Sembilan, Malaysia.
 Its aim was to provide an English education to "The boys of Seremban and its outstations".

 St Paul's School, as it was then called, was the first English school in Negeri Sembilan.
-It was declared open on 18 June 1899 by Sir Charles Mitchell, assisted by the British Resident for Negeri Sembilan, E.W.
+It was declared open on 18 June 1899 by Sir Charles Mitchell, the Governor of the Straits Settlements cum ex-officio British High Commissioner for the Federated Malay States, assisted by the acting British Resident for Negeri Sembilan, Sir E.W.
 Birch.
-There was an initial enrolment of 25 students, accommodated in a provisional building under headmaster P.V.
+There was an initial enrolment of 25 students, accommodated in a provisional building under protem headmaster, P.V.
 Coelho.

-It was later taken over by the La Sallian Brothers, which saw its student enrolment rise and new buildings being erected.
+It was later taken over by the La Sallian Brothers, which saw its student enrolment rise and new buildings being erected over the years.

 History

-La Sallian Brothers take over the school
+La Sallian Brothers takeover

 The La Sallian Brothers initial foothold in the region had been in Singapore and then Penang.
 Their good work there did not go unnoticed among the education authorities.

 As early as 1904, Rev Bro Gabriel, Visitor of the Christian Brothers' Schools, had been asked if the Order would take over St. Paul's Institution.
 But demand for the Brothers was heavy - 1904 saw the establishment of St. John's Institution, Kuala Lumpur (SJI) - and there was no immediate response.

 In Seremban, all was not well.
 Coelho was an excellent headmaster, but he was encountering great difficulty finding good teachers.
 Both the Mission and R.J.
 Wilkinson, the Federal Inspector of schools, saw the Brothers as the solution to St. Paul's Institution's woes.

 Still, it was not till 1 April 1909 that urgent requests by the bishop of Malacca and director of education finally bore fruit.
 Rev Bro Gilbert, director of SJI, arrived in Seremban to take over St. Paul's Institution's on behalf of his order.

 The school's rapid growth soon proved that long - distance supervision from Kuala Lumpur was not practical.
 On-the-spot management would be necessary, so Rev Bro Isidore-Albert was appointed director.
 His tenure was short, for after about four-and-half months he was called to his reward.